0 items - $0.00

 – Michael Longley

 Irish poet Leontia Flynn was born in County Down in 1974.
 Her first book, These Days (2004), won the Forward Prize for Best First Collection, was shortlisted for the Whitbread Poetry Prize, and saw her named one of twenty “Next Generation” poets by the UK Poetry Book Society.
-Drives, published in 2008, earned her the Rooney Prize for Irish Literature and a major Individual Artist’s Award from the Arts Council of Northern Ireland.
+Drives (2008) earned her the Rooney Prize for Irish Literature and a major Individual Artist’s Award from the Arts Council of Northern Ireland.
 Her third collection, Profit and Loss, was a Poetry Book Society Choice for Autumn 2011 and shortlisted for the T. S. Eliot Prize.
-The Radio, her newest collection published in April 2018, has also been shortlisted for the T. S. Eliot Prize and won the Irish Times Poetry Now Award.
+The Radio (2018) was also shortlisted for the T. S. Eliot Prize and won the Irish Times Poetry Now Award.
+Her fifth collection, Taking Liberties, was published in 2023 by Jonathan Cape, and a North American edition is forthcoming from Wake Forest University Press in February 2026.

-Flynn was awarded the Lawrence O’Shaughnessy Award for Poetry in 2013 and the AWB Vincent American Ireland Fund Literary Award for 2014.
+Flynn was awarded the Lawrence O’Shaughnessy Award for Poetry in 2013, the AWB Vincent American Ireland Fund Literary Award for 2014, and a Cholmondeley Award in 2024.
+She was made a fellow of the Royal Society of Literature in 2022.
 She lives in Belfast and teaches at the Seamus Heaney Centre for Poetry at Queen’s University.

 Praise for Leontia Flynn